 - Presense of Mind to insta cast Pyroblast or other cast-time spell.

-- Combustion, 45 seconds (1.5 min if glyphed,) Takes the Ignite DoT on a target and creates a new, additional 10 second DoT.
-Also stuns the target (if stunnable.)
+- Combustion, 45 seconds.
+Takes the Ignite DoT on a target and creates a new, additional 10 second DoT.
 Resets Inferno Blast, so use IB right after Combustion to spread effects.

 - Mirror Image, (if you took this instead of Incanter’s Flow) 2 min, dumps aggro and increases DPS.
 Images inherit crit, haste, and any spellpower that you have. .

-- Time Warp, 5 min, The mage version of Bloodlust/Heroism and the Core Hound’s Ancient Hysteria.
+- Time Warp, 5 min CD, The mage version of Bloodlust/Heroism and the Core Hound’s Ancient Hysteria.
 Duplicates them, but does not stack with them.
-Coordinate with the Shaman in your group who has a similar ability.
+Coordinate with anyone else in your group who has a similar ability.
 Keep them at least 10 minutes apart.